sstvskids/SkidVapeForRoblox/README.md

 always remember, pasting skid-vxpe without my knowledge is a sin 🙏

-if you need to paste that bad, learn how to code like us :)
+if you need to paste that bad, learn how to code :)